hosiangchindarren/MindSpace/README.md

 <ins>Meditation</ins>

 - Instructions on carrying out different types meditation
-- Timer and white noise player to aid in meditation
+- Timer and music player to aid in meditation

 **Features to be completed by Mid June:**